 What Trends Are Reshaping Annotation Hiring?

-Demand for AI data annotation grew 154% year-over-year on Upwork - making it the fastest-growing skill in data science and analytics (Upwork In-Demand Skills, 2026).
+AI annotation demand grew 154% year-over-year on Upwork - making it the fastest-growing skill in data science and analytics (Upwork In-Demand Skills, 2026).
 Three structural shifts are driving that growth and changing what annotation recruitment looks like in practice.

 From Crowdsourced to Expert-Curated

-The early days of annotation relied on crowd platforms.
-Amazon Mechanical Turk.
-Appen's distributed workforce.
-Thousands of untrained workers labeling images at scale.
+Early annotation relied on crowd platforms: Amazon Mechanical Turk, Appen’s distributed workforce, thousands of untrained workers labeling images at scale.
 That model still works for simple tasks - but its limits have become obvious.
-As LLMs have consumed most of the internet's publicly available text, the marginal value of adding more data has dropped.
+As LLMs have consumed most of the internet’s publicly available text, the marginal value of adding more data has dropped.
 What matters now is better data: expert-curated, domain-specific training sets that push model performance on hard problems.

 Professionalization of Annotation Work